The Retreat: Beginnings

-The Design
+The design

 There was some minimal use of restraint.
 The design for the facility was to accommodate the patient by gender in separate bedrooms in a way specific to that patient treatment.
 Door locks were encased in leather, the bars on windows made to look like window frames, and the extensive gardens included a sunken wall that was impassable yet barely visible.
 Straitjackets were sometimes used, at least initially, as a threat or a last resort.
 There was little formal medical involvement and an apothecary, Thomas Fowler, served as physician.
 He gave the standard medical treatments "ample trial" but reluctantly and "courageously" abandoned them as failures.
 Fowler worked with George Jepson, the first superintendent of The Retreat, and the two gradually concluded that the use of usual fear tactics actually made patients worse, and allaying patient's fears helped them.
 Jepson was said to have been authoritative yet patient, attentive, observant, kind, and open to new ideas in spite of his limited formal medical training.
 He arrived at the same time as a talented Quaker nurse Katherine Allen, and the two married in 1806, thus heading The Retreat together.

-The Moral Treatment
+The moral treatment

 The approach of The Retreat was widely derided at first.
 William Tuke noted that "All men seem to desert me."
 However, it became a model around the world for more humane and psychologically based approaches.
 The work was taken on by other Quakers, including Tuke's son Henry Tuke who co-founded The Retreat, and Samuel Tuke who helped popularise the approach which convince physicians to adopt it in his 1813, book Description of The Retreat near York.
 His book explained in detail about the approach to use the moral treatment method for restoring the self-esteem, and self-control in individual with mental issues.
 In doing so, Samuel Tuke popularised his use of the term moral treatment that he had borrowed from the French "traitement moral" being used to describe the work of Pussin and Pinel in France (and in the original French referring to morale in the sense of the emotions and self-esteem, rather than rights and wrongs).
 The term came to refer to a number of moves towards more humane approaches that occurred toward the end of the 18th century in the context of Enlightenment thinking, including also the work of Vincenzo Chiarugi in Italy.
 Ideas of "moral" management were incorporated, and used for various therapeutic and custodial purposes, in asylums and therapeutic communities around the world.

 The Retreat states that it provides mental healthcare that is unique to the person and values highly its original ethos.
 Although you do not have to have any connection to the Quakers to work at or receive healthcare from the Retreat, it remains a Quaker ministry and has a Quaker Chaplain.
 The Yorkshire General Meeting of Friends suggests names for half of the Board of Trustee Directors.
 The burial ground of the York Friends Meeting House is in the grounds of the hospital.